Gennttii/Simple-and-Minimal-SMTP-Server/INSTALL.md

-# Building a Simple and Minimal SMTP Server
+# Simple and Minimal SMTP Server

-## Introduction
+## 1. Introduction

 Quite often web applications need to send email notifications.
 For example Moodle needs to notify students and teachers about various